harlan-zw/nuxt-seo/README.md

 ## Background

-Configuring SEO for Nuxt is a lot of work, it requires installing many modules, configuring them all separately and then figuring out all the meta tags.
+Configuring SEO for Nuxt is a lot of work; it requires installing many modules, configuring them all separately and then figuring out all the meta tags.

 What if there was an easier way?

-Introducing Nuxt SEO Kit, the all-in-one SEO module for Nuxt v3.
-Combining all of my SEO modules and best practices into one, it's the easiest and quickest way to improve your apps SEO.
+Introducing Nuxt SEO Kit,
+the all-in-one SEO module for Nuxt 3.
+Combining all of my SEO modules and the best practices into one, it's the easiest and quickest way to improve your apps SEO.

 ## Modules